Guidance Patrol: Activities

-Guidance patrols usually consist of a van with a male crew accompanied by chador-clad females who stand at busy public places (e.g., shopping centres, squares, and subway stations), to arrest women not wearing hijabs or not wearing them in accordance with government standards.
+Guidance patrols usually consist of a van with a male crew accompanied by chador-clad women who stand at busy public places (e.g., shopping centers, squares, and subway stations), (sometimes assisted by Basij paramilitary), to arrest women not wearing hijabs or not wearing them in accordance with government standards.
 According to Amnesty International, "girls as young as seven years old" are forced to wear the hijab.
 The United Nations Human Rights Office said young Iranian women were violently slapped in the face, beaten with batons, and pushed into police vans.
-The women are driven to a correctional facility or police station, lectured on how to dress, have their photos taken by the police and personal information recorded, required to destroy any "bad" clothing with scissors, and generally released to relatives the same day though many are detained.
-Under Article 683 of Iran's Islamic Penal Code, the penalty for a woman not wearing the hijab consists of imprisonment from 10 days to two months, and a fine of 50,000 to 500,000 Iranian rials.
-Violators may also be lashed, up to 74 times.
+The women are driven to a correctional facility or police station, lectured on how to dress, have their photos taken by the police and personal information recorded, are required to destroy any "indecent" clothing with scissors, and generally released to relatives the same day, though many are detained.
+Under Article 683 of Iran's Islamic Penal Code, the penalty for a woman not wearing the hijab consists of imprisonment from 10 days to two months, and a fine of 50,000 to 500,000 Iranian rials (worth approx. $1.20 to $11.90 USD in 2024).
+Violators may also be lashed up to 74 times.

-The Guidance Patrol also monitors immodest attire by men, "Western-style" haircuts worn by men, male-female fraternization, violations of restrictions on the wearing of makeup, and the wearing of bright colours, tight clothing, torn jeans, and short trousers.
-Violations include too much hair showing from under a headscarf, and a boyfriend and girlfriend taking a walk together.
+The Guidance Patrol also monitors immodest attire by men, "Western-style" haircuts worn by men, male-female fraternization, violations of restrictions on the wearing of makeup, the wearing of bright colours, tight clothing, torn jeans, and short trousers, and of trans women.
+Violations include too much hair showing from under the headscarf, and an unmarried couple taking a walk together.
+Trans women have been harassed for lack of gender conformity.
+When an Iranian trans woman was beaten in April 2018, police refused to help her.

 Members of the public may turn one another in for perceived violations of the dress code, and traffic cameras are also used to identify violators of the dress code.
 Iran's CCTV camera systems, including those from cafes, universities, and kindergartens, transmit their footage to the police.